Home | Blog | How to Maximize Conversion Rates Like Amazon

-As a rule of thumb, it’s a bad idea to blindly chase a competitor and try to replicate their strategy.
-That’s because you don’t know if what they’re doing is working or what specific elements of their strategy and tactics are producing results.
+As a rule of thumb for eCommerce retailers, it’s never a good idea to blindly chase a competitor and try to replicate their strategy.
+This is because you don’t know if what they’re doing is working, or what specific elements of their strategy and tactics are actually producing results.

 For the most part, it’s best to assume that your competitors are in the same boat as you and struggling to get their numbers up.

 It’s tempting to “have whatever they’re having,” though, in hopes that something within their marketing is working—every online store has a primary goal of boosting sales.